MichaelCWalsh7/Milestone-Project-2/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to easily check to see if there are any newly added game modes or challenges
         2. As a Frequent User, I want to test my skill by trying longer words at harder difficulties.
-        3. As a Frequent User, I want to be rewarded for completing the game at the hardest difficulty if I am able.
+        3. As a Frequent User, I want to be able to play games at harder difficulties as fast as possible.

 *   ### Design